opichon/UAMDatatablesBundle/Resources/docs/DatatablesEnabledControllerTrait.md

 ### The `index` action

 The `DatatablesEnabledControllerTrait` adds an `index` action to your controller.
-THis action is responsible for displaying the `index.html.twig` template, which contains the table structured (table headers, footers, and empty body).
+This action is responsible for displaying the `index.html.twig` template, which contains the table structure (table headers, footers, and empty body).

-Most of the time, you shouldn't have to override the is method.
+Most of the time, you shouldn't have to override this method.
 Override the other convenience methods in the controller and entity manager class instead.

-However, if you like to define your routes via annotations in the controller, then you can override the actions as follows:
+However, if you like to define your routes via annotations in the controller, then you can override the actions as follows (the route name and url are entirely up to you, of course):

 ``` php